PejotaCampos/powerplant-coding-challenge/README.md

 - SwitchPowerplantService: Service which turnsOn the powerplants based on the type of the power.
 Could inform the amout of power which is already load.

 - PowerplantCostService: Service that given a remain load, check what is the best cost-benefit powerplant to turn on.

+- PowerplantResponseService: Service that given a powerplant list, will transform it in a properly response for the endpoit.
+It was created, because in case any client wants to receive more information on the response it will be just implement/extend the interface IPowerplantResponseService and build the response as they want.